exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/02_Use Case and Project Components/04_package.json Scripts/index.md

   },
 ```

 The left side represents the name of the "state" or the "command" to be executed via `npm run`, e.g., `npm run update-schema` or `npm run build`.
-Note that `npm` has several standard *CLI* commands which are run by placing the command directly after `npm`, e.g., `npm install`, `npm start` - but we have the `start` script in the section as well.
+Note that `npm` has several standard *CLI commands* which are run by placing the command directly after `npm`, e.g., `npm install`, `npm start` - but we have the `start` script in the section as well.

-Placing or omitting the `run` seems unnecessary confusing and controversial.
+Placing or omitting the `run` in `npm` seems unnecessary confusing and controversial.
 Generally, `npm run <script name>` executes just the script, whereas `npm <command name>` runs the full logic associated with the command. `npm` documentation has a full page write up on how individual commands line up against scripts with the same name.
-Luckily for us and most devs, one would never use this stuff, other than the `start` override, which in our case works fine via `npm start`.
+Luckily for us and most developers, one would never use this stuff, other than the `start` override, which in our case works fine via `npm start`.
 Our `start` script acts as an *override* to what the standard `npm start` would do, which is kicking off `node server.js`.

 This is the custom script that gets executed via `npm start`:

 ```
 "start": "npm run start:dev"
 ```